practicingruby/practicing-ruby-paid/posts/v5/006-service-quality.md

 makes it so that we put a bit more effort into avoiding getting into this situation in the first place.

-### Bugs are replicated via tests
+### Immunization

-One clear lesson we have learned over time is that bugs which are not covered by a test inevitably reoccur somewhere down the line.
-To prevent costly rework, we usually write UI-level acceptance tests to replicate defects as the first step in our bug-fixing process rather than the last.
-This makes sure that the intended behavior of the system is verified, rather than just the low-level implementation details.
+One clear lesson that time has taught us is that bugs which are not covered by a test inevitably come back.
+To prevent this from happening, we try to write UI-level acceptance tests to replicate defects as the first step in our bug-fixing process rather than the last.

+Adopting this practice was very tedious at first.
+Even though [Capybara][capybara] made it easy to simulate browser-based interactions with our application, dropping down to that level of abstraction every time we found a new defect both slowed us down and frustrated us.
+We eventually realized that we needed to reduce the friction of writing our tests if we wanted this good habit to stick.
+To do so, we started to experiment with some ideas I had hinted at back in [Issue 4.12.1][pr-4.12.1]: application-specific helper objects for end-to-end testing.
+We eventually ended up with tests that look something like the following example:

 ```ruby
 class ProfileTest < ActionDispatch::IntegrationTest